 As each year passes, Ethernet cable wiring becomes increasingly important in our world of constantly evolving technologies, especially because of the Internet of Things (IoT) and now the Industrial Internet of Things (IIoT).
 The concept of IoT proposes the development of the internet in which everyday objects have network connectivity, allowing them to send and receive data.

 Given that you have previously identified a central location where all of your cables will terminate, you can begin planning your network cable installation.
 Keep in mind that this central location for your cable should be large enough to accommodate your current project as well as any future data network expansion plans in your plant.
-If the cable will be subjected to any harsh environments, choose a cable that has industrial strength properties such as high flex life and resistance to UV light, cutting, abrasion, oil, chemicals, and extreme temperatures.
+If the cable will be subjected to any harsh environments, choose a cable that has industrial strength properties such as high flex life and resistance to UV light, cutting, abrasion, oil, chemicals, extreme cold or extreme heat.

 Choosing Ethernet Wiring

 - PROFINET: This industrial Ethernet cable uses foil and braid shielding to protect signals from the noise expected on plant floors.

 - CAT6: These cables are backwards compatible with all previous CAT cables, have larger gauge wires, can be run in longer lengths, support up to 10 Gbps and 250 MHz bandwidth, and are longer-lasting.

 - CAT6A: This Ethernet cable wiring doubles the capacity of the CAT6 by performing up to 500 MHz and can accommodate longer distances — up to 100 meters.

 - CAT7A: CAT7A Ethernet wiring supports 10-Gigabit Ethernet, frequencies up to 1000 MHz, and is a viable alternative to fiber optic cabling.

 Do: Cross Power the Cable at a 90-Degree Angle

 If you do need to or happen to cross your data network cabling, they should be kept at a 90-degree angle in order to avoid interference.

 Don’t: Run Cable in Unsafe Locations